 A team move typically refers to a group of employees, usually led by a senior employee or partner, leaving to join another firm – the effects of such moves can be particularly damaging to firms.
 In this article, we advise on the steps to minimise the risk of such events or the impacts caused by them.

-Carefully drafted Partnership/LLP Agreements and employment contracts go a long way in protecting the firm.
-Employment contacts should be tailored to individuals having regard to their seniority and specific roles, and then reviewed regularly as those roles develop.
-What might have been an unacceptable restriction for a junior employee (and therefore unenforceable), might be acceptable for a more experienced team member with greater exposure to client relationships and know-how.
+Carefully drafted Partnership/LLP agreements and employment contracts go a long way in protecting the firm.
+Employment contracts should be tailored to individuals having regard to their seniority and specific roles, and then reviewed regularly as those roles develop.
+What might have been an unacceptable restriction for a junior employee, and therefore unenforceable, might be acceptable for a more experienced team member with greater exposure to client relationships and know-how.
+Post-termination restrictions can be notoriously difficult to introduce after employment has started, so take advantage of promotions and pay reviews as the time to increase protection in line with increased rewards and seniority.

 Including post-termination restrictions and, garden leave provisions should be a starting point but contracts should also address obligations of: